vinicyusmacedo/charts/stable/redis/README.md

    helm install <RELEASE> stable/redis
    ```

-Previous versions of the chart were not using persistence in the slaves, so this upgrade would add it to them.
-Another important change is that no values are inherited from master to slaves.
-For example, in 6.0.0 `slaves.readinessProbe.periodSeconds`, if empty, would be set to `master.readinessProbe.periodSeconds`.
+Previous versions of the chart were not using persistence in the replicas, so this upgrade would add it to them.
+Another important change is that no values are inherited from primary to replicas.
+For example, in 6.0.0 `replicas.readinessProbe.periodSeconds`, if empty, would be set to `primary.readinessProbe.periodSeconds`.
 This approach lacked transparency and was difficult to maintain.
-From now on, all the slave parameters must be configured just as it is done with the masters.
+From now on, all the replica parameters must be configured just as it is done with the primarys.

 Some values have changed as well:

-   - `master.port` and `slave.port` have been changed to `redisPort` (same value for both master and slaves)
+   - `primary.port` and `replica.port` have been changed to `redisPort` (same value for both primary and replicas)
-   - `master.securityContext` and `slave.securityContext` have been changed to `securityContext`(same values for both master and slaves)
+   - `primary.securityContext` and `replica.securityContext` have been changed to `securityContext`(same values for both primary and replicas)

 By default, the upgrade will not change the cluster topology.
 In case you want to use Redis Sentinel, you must explicitly set `sentinel.enabled` to `true`.